-Supporting employees has always been important.
-Right now, though, it’s more important than ever.
-Many people are struggling with the effects lockdown has had on their personal and work lives.
-It’s made a lot of us realise just how important having a routine can be.
+Managing employee wellbeing is always important.
+Right now, though, it’s vital.
+Many people struggle with the effects lockdown on their personal and work lives.
+It’s made a lot of us realise how important having a routine can be.

 While it isn’t on employers to manage every aspect of an employee’s wellbeing, there are some things you can do to help employees and ensure they remain happy and productive during this difficult time.

 Many managers assume that if an employee doesn’t seek them out and raise an issue, then the issue doesn’t exist.
 This isn’t the case – some employees think their boss is too busy to be able to help, or they simply don’t want to bother them.

 Holding regular check-ins with employees ensures that they know they can talk about any work issues that are on their mind.
 It creates a more open and trusting environment, something which is even more important now than it used to be.

 It is important to be flexible when managing employee wellbeing.
 What one employee needs may be different from what another employee needs.
 As we adjust to the so-called new normal, it’s hard to find a setup that will work for everyone.
 Some people may want to return to the office, while others may have decided they prefer to be at home.

 Whatever the situation, see what you can do to help before dismissing what an employee needs.
 It could be better equipment, a more flexible schedule, or getting more support from the team.